ulahello/chacha-porth/README.md

 7539](./res/chacha-rfc7539.txt).

 Be aware that currently, type checking takes an unusually long time.
 This is planned to be fixed in future versions of the compiler.
-For now, you should disable type checking with the `-unsafe` flag.
+For now, you can disable type checking with the `-unsafe` flag.

 ```console
 $ # Where $TARGET is your preferred target.